leoniemclaughlin7/general-knowledge-quiz/README.md

 |Disabled answers had a greyed out appearance| fixed |Using some simple CSS by targeting the disabled buttons and setting the colour to initial resolved this|
 |Using event listeners by class name| fixed |It was important to remember that in order to use an event listener by class name the elements in the class needed to be looped through|

+# Deployment

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:

+1. Navigate to GitHub.
+2. Choose the desired GitHub repository.
+3. Select settings from the top menu bar.
+4. On the left hand side, under the code and automation section, choose pages.
+5. Under the build and deployment heading, set branch as main and click save.
+6. The website will deploy, a link to the project will be seen at the top of the page.

+The live link can be accessed here: [General Knowledge Quiz](https://leoniemclaughlin7.github.io/general-knowledge-quiz/)